Rebecca Miller, Ph.D.

 Providing Training and Technical Assistance, Person Centered Planning

 My research interests include processes of recovery from psychiatric and substance use disorders, especially innovative and community-based collaborations.

 One of my focuses has been on how use of the arts, especially photography, informs a person’s personal journey and recovery, and can promote community health, expecially through innovative methods such as Photovoice.
 With Kyle Pedersen and Lucile Bruce, I co-founded the Parachute Factory, an innovative arts collaborative between PRCH, the Community Services Network (CSN), and the Arts Council of Greater New Haven.
 The project’s mission is to create innovative and inclusive projects in the visual and performing arts.
 We opened the Parachute Factory Gallery in the spring of 2008, located within the shared offices of PRCH and the CSN at Erector Square in New Haven.
-The gallery has 3 shows a year featuring artists from all backgrounds and focusing on themes of community health and social justice.

 I love to read, knit, draw, watch movies, and spend time with family and friends.